treeverse/lakeFS/docs/integrations/spark.md

 not on the command line or inlined in code where they might be exposed.
 {: .note}

+## :warning: Pre-release :warning:

+The [lakeFS-specific Hadoop
+  FileSystem](#access-lakefs-using-the-lakefs-specific-hadoop-filesystem) is a pre-release.
+  Please do check it out, however it may not yet be suitable for production use.

 ## Two-tiered Spark support

 lakeFS support in Spark has two tiers: